 Árgos evolved as the dominant city-state of Argolís circa 1100 BC following the collapse of the Mycenaean civilisation.
 Argos continued as the foremost Peloponnesian city-state in the 7th Century BC, only to suffer later defeats by an emergent Sparta, the principal city-state that occupied Laconia in the southern Peloponnese.
 This confirmed the enmity between the two city-states.
 There were periods of convenient alliances throughout later history, but the truces were always uneasy.
 Undesirably, the truces were on Ancient Epidaurus’ western doorstep.

 Epidaurus was never far from the politics of the Peloponnese.
-Consequently, Epidaurus participated in its share of conflicts between the peninsula’s city-states.
+Consequently, Epidaurus participated in its share of conflicts between the region’s city-states.
 An example of Epidaurus’ involvement occurred during the Battle of Mantinea in 418 BC.
 This battle was a significant phase of the Great Peloponnesian War.
 The battle resulted in a Spartan victory over an alliance of Peloponnesian states led by Argos and supported by Athens.
 Corinth, Argos and Athens made a treaty with Sparta following the battle.
 Nevertheless, they were unconvinced about their security and sought to reduce Sparta’s infuence by forming a new defensive alliance.
 War again erupted and the Epidaurians were attacked in 418 BC as allies of Sparta.
 Argos and its allies attempted to lay siege to Sparta at Ancient Epidaurus through a maritime blockade but were unsuccessful.

 Another example of Epidaurus’ engagement in confrontation was as a participant in the push against the Macedonians.
 Athens led a military response to oppose the appointment of a Macedonian as king over Greece.
 This occurred following the death of Alexander the Great.